gvwilson/sdxpy/src/test/index.md

    caption="A list of functions."
 %]

-When we loop over the list `everything`,
-Python assigns each function to the variable `func` in turn.
-We can then call the function as `func()` just as we called `example` using `alias()`.
-In order for this to work,
-though,
+As we said in [%x oop %],
+a function is just an object
+that we can assign to a variable.
+We can also store them in lists just like numbers or strings ([%f test-func-list %]):

+[% inc pat="func_list.*" fill="py out" %]

+However,
-all of the functions in the list must have the same [%i "signature" %], i.e., they must all take the same number of parameters in the same order so that we can call them interchangeably.
+we have to be able to call the functions in the same way in order for this trick to work, which means they must have the same [%i "signature" %]:
+{: .continue}

+[% inc pat="signature.*" fill="py out" %]

 Now suppose we have a function we want to test: